 I didn’t expect to have any emotional changes during this, but I have.
 Some psychologists believe that the act of circumcising a baby traumatizes him for life.
 Just think about it… as a newborn baby, one of our first experiences in this world is being held down on a table, fully awake and aware, and having the skin of our penis mutilated.
 What world do we live in that this kind of action is acceptable?

 I feel like I’m the way I was meant to be… the way I was born.
 It’s even made me feel confident in other aspects of my life, although I can’t explain why.
-Nobody sees my penis except for Rodney, and occasionally one of our cats sees it when they sneak a peek at me in the shower.
-But really, my penis is for my eyes only.
-Yet just knowing that it’s being restored makes me feel better.
+Just knowing that it’s being restored makes me feel better.

 I still have a journey ahead of me, as it will be awhile before I finally have enough skin to actually cover the head all the time.
 Without a frenulum, you have to grow enough skin for it to roll over the head on its own.
 The weight and length of the extra skin keeps it covered.
 But I’ve made great process in a short period of time and I am happy to keep going forward.